Welcome to Ion Mobility – Mass Spectrometry (IM-MS) website from the Zhu Lab, Chinese Academy of Sciences, Shanghai.

 LipidCCS is a free webserver to predict the CCS values of LIPIDS.
 The prediction can be made using the SMILES structure as an input.
 LipidCCS also provides a database with predicted CCS values of 15,646 lipids from LIPID MAPS.Go to visit

-LipidIMMS Analyzer is a new software tool to support lipid identifications in IM-MS based lipidomics， integrating multi-dimensional information including m/z, RT, CCS and MS/MS spectra for the ambiguous identification of lipids.Go to visit
+Lipid4DAnalyzer is an upgraded version of LipidIMMS Analyzer (since August.
+10, 2021) to support lipid identifications in MS based lipidomics.
+It intergrates milti-dimensional information including m/z, RT, CCS and MS/MS spectra for the ambiguous identification of lipids.Go to visit

 AllCCS is a powerful platform to support various applications in IM-MS， containing three major parts: 1) Unified CCS database (~1,700,000 small molecules), 2) CCS prediction, and 3) Match and rank function for small molecule annotation.Go to visit